-The last triathlon that I did in Weymouth was the fantastic Weymouth Classic run by the super local triclub Bustinskin.
+The last triathlon that I did in Weymouth was the fantastic Weymouth Classic run by the super local tri club Bustinskins.
 The sea was perfect then… and we were able to wade out quite a long way before starting to swim.
 This time people were trying to wade out in the hope of making it through the breakers, but this didn’t seem to be making it any easier than diving into the giant waves.

 We all posed together for one last photo before Stu and James had to hurry off and join the rest of the pink wave competitors.

 I then stuck with Liz as we’re both near blind without our glasses, which were in our green bags.
-We handed in our bags, but people tend to give you funny looks if you walk around with your goggles on, even if you’re wearing a wetsuit and swimming hat and are within 200m of the sea!
+People give you funny looks if you walk around with your goggles on, even if you’re wearing a wetsuit and swimming hat and are within 200m of the sea!

-My original aim for the swim was to finish in under an hour with an aspirational goal of getting as close to 50 minutes as possible, but the extreme conditions meant that my goal was revised to surviving the swim.
+My original aim for the swim was to finish in under an hour.
+My aspirational goal was to get as close to 50 minutes as possible.
+The extreme conditions meant that my goal was revised to surviving the swim.
 I was really grateful that Liz was there waiting with me.
 She really is the most amazingly positive person.
 Instead of seeing it as a nightmarish situation, she kept saying how ‘exciting’ it was.

 Finally, we were off.
 I started wading in and was pleasantly surprised by how warm the sea was, which was good.
 It was difficult to know whether to start swimming or to dive in, but the waves made that decision for me as I’m too short to wade out very deep with waves the size and power that they were.

 I was aware that I wasn’t making much progress and was surprised at how calm I felt.
-I just kept moving and felt slightly smug that I was at least managing some front crawl, although in hindsight, maybe the breaststrokers were sighting better (not sure their breathing would have been easier).
+I just kept moving and felt slightly smug that I was at least managing some front crawl.
+In hindsight, maybe the breaststrokers were sighting better (not sure their breathing would have been easier).

 After passing the buoy, there was a brief respite of swimming across the bay.
 I knew that I could only breathe to my right (towards the beach) and it felt a little easier.
 Before too long, I was rounding the second yellow buoy and then I turned again to head towards the shore.

 This was when my swim started to go wrong.
 I hadn’t really understood the comments about the Erdinger arch and was just aiming for the beach.
 I didn’t know which way the current was going and could see a couple of swimmers up ahead.
-After a couple of minutes, I realised that the couple of swimmers up ahead really was just a couple of people and that we were heading towards some rocks.
+After a couple of minutes, I realised that what I thought was a couple of swimmers up ahead really was just a couple of people and that we were heading towards some rocks.
 This meant that I had to start heading east in the hope that I would not be dragged onto the rocks.

 Finally, I was nearly back at the beach.
-It was impossible to put my feet down as the waves had a strong undercurrent and I kept being sucked back out, so I had to swim into quite shallow water.
+It was impossible to put my feet down as the waves had a strong undercurrent.
+I kept being sucked back out, so I had to swim into shallow water.
 Fortunately, there were some lovely marshalls who were giving a helping hand.